Alan Jackson’s Career Took Off After His Wife Met Glen Campbell At The Airport

 To this day, “Chasin’ That Neon Rainbow” is the song that captures many aspiring artists’ feelings about making it big in Nashville.
 It’s funny to think how that song may have never existed if Denise had to work on a different day, or if Glen chose a flight for another time.

-But everything fell into place, and thanks to all of the players involved, generations of singers will be able to follow in Alan’s footsteps and chase neon rainbows of their own.
+But everything fell into place.
+Thanks to all of the players involved, generations of singers will be able to follow in Alan’s footsteps and chase neon rainbows of their own.